Power of discovery stage in IT product development

 Stakeholders are individuals or groups who hold an interest or “stake” in the success of a project.
 While end users typically prioritize personal preferences, internal stakeholders—such as employees and management—and external stakeholders—like investors or regulatory bodies—focus on the strategic guidance and overall success of the project.

 Involving stakeholders in the discovery process results in a more complete understanding of the project.
-The internal stakeholders provide insights rooted in their understanding of the company's goals and operations.
+In software development projects, the discovery phase is critical as it involves collaboration among various teams and stakeholders to clarify project goals, analyze market conditions, and create a roadmap for development, thereby ensuring the project's success and aligning it with user needs.
+The internal stakeholders provide insights rooted in their understanding of the company’s goals and operations.
 On the other hand, external stakeholders, with their distinct perspectives and interests, contribute valuable input that aligns the project with broader industry standards, market dynamics, and regulatory requirements.

 This interplay between internal and external stakeholders enhances the project’s resilience and adaptability.
 This breadth of perspective serves as a treasure trove of insights.
 As the project unfolds, it becomes instrumental in navigating challenges.